Accent Walls

 After

-Pulling back to the full hallway view, the transformation is complete.
-What was once a long, forgettable corridor in a Nocatee home is now one of the first things you notice when you walk through the front door.
-The tray ceiling, the arches, the wood-look tile, and the board and batten walls all work together as a coherent design — a hallway that finally matches the quality of the rest of the house.
-This is the kind of finish carpentry detail that adds real perceived value to a home in Duval County, and it's exactly what we love doing.
+Pull back to the full hallway view.
+What was a long, bare corridor in a Nocatee home is now the first thing you notice when you walk through the front door.
+The tray ceiling, the arches, the wood-look tile, and the board and batten walls all read as one coherent whole.
+A hallway that finally matches the quality of the rest of the house.
+That's the kind of finish carpentry that adds real perceived value to a home in Duval County, and it's work we're glad to do.

-If you have a hallway, a living room wall, or any space in your Nocatee or greater Jacksonville, Florida home that feels like it's missing something, board and batten millwork might be exactly what it needs.
-AVP Construction JAX specializes in custom finish carpentry that's built to last and finished to impress.
-Reach out and tell us what you're thinking — we'd love to take a look.
+If you have a hallway, a living room wall, or any space in your Nocatee or greater Jacksonville, Florida home that feels like it's missing something, board and batten millwork is a strong answer.
+AVP Construction JAX builds custom finish carpentry to last and finishes it to show.
+Tell us what you're thinking.
+We'd be glad to take a look.

 Florida Licensed & Insured · Serving Jacksonville & St. Johns County